apdevelop/tapo-devices/README.md

 # Tapo Devices

-The C# .NET5 library for basic controlling of some types of **TP-Link Tapo** devices in local network (not using TP-Link Cloud features).
+The C# .NET5 library for basic controlling of some types of **TP-Link Tapo** devices in local network without using TP-Link Cloud features.
 Device must be registered and has known IP address.

 This project is mostly experimental and based on undocumented API features.